gruntwork-io/docs/docs/pipelines/maintain/extending.md

 </TabItem>
 <TabItem value="Standalone" label="Standalone">

-If you've deployed Pipelines as a standalone framework using the `ecs-deploy-runner` service in the Service Catalog, you will need to locate the file in which you've defined a module block sourcing the `ecs-deploy-runner` service.
+If you’ve deployed Pipelines as a standalone framework using the `ecs-deploy-runner` service in the Service Catalog, you will need to locate the file in which you’ve defined a module block sourcing the `ecs-deploy-runner` service.

 Once the `ecs-deploy-runner` module block is located, update the `allowed_repos` list in the `docker_image_builder_config` variable to include the HTTPS Git URL of the application repo for which you would like to deploy Docker images.